• Skip to primary navigation

 English students, for example, we’re taught to say “I” before “E” unless after “C.”

-This criterion is true for the majority of English words, such as “friend” and “believe.”
+This criterion applies to most English words, such as “friend” and “believe.”
 There are exceptions, though, such as “science” and “weirdness.”

 There are various complicated standards to understand when it comes to sentence arrangement.
-Because those words sound right, native speakers have an instinctive understanding of how to organize them.
+Because those words sound right, native speakers instinctively understand how to organize them.

 Getting acclimated to all of the complexity and rule exceptions.
 For those attempting to learn the language, it might be a nightmare.
 Rules aren’t always effective.
 This is especially true when applying established information to a new word.

-Even natural English speakers make mistakes from time to time, particularly when it comes to punctuation.
+Even natural English speakers make mistakes occasionally, particularly when it comes to punctuation.
 They have the most difficulty with the stylistic aspects of writing.
 Whether it’s the modern Oxford Comma or how to utilize hyphens in compound nouns, we’ve got you covered.
 It’s never too late to learn something new.
 This area of English necessitates the most concentration of all the language abilities.

 It’s also worth considering the particular instance of the English pronoun “I.” We can observe that “I” is the only English pronoun printed in capital letters, regardless of its form, when we look at the other English pronouns.

-If you’re fluent in English, you’ll notice the word order right away.
+You’ll immediately notice the word order if you’re fluent in English.
 Another challenge for students is determining which orders are correct and which are erroneous.

-It’s unclear why the words have been arranged in such a way that they sound correct.
-“A tiny fascinating cup” is acceptable, but “a small intriguing cup” does not sound appropriate.
+It’s unclear why the words have been arranged to sound correct.
+“A tiny, fascinating cup” is acceptable, but “a small intriguing cup” does not sound appropriate.

-While it is grammatically correct, the way it sounds determines how it will be delivered.
+While it is grammatically correct, how it sounds determines how it will be delivered.
 Native speakers, for example, have an instinctive understanding of the nuances of the language.

 SEE ALSO: Best Languages To Learn For Success In Your Study Abroad School

 In particular, Germanic origins account for 26% of the English lexicon.
-Nearly 30% of the population is French, while another 30% is Latin.
+Nearly 30% of the population is French, while another 30% in Latin.

 As a result, French speakers are more likely to find learning English easier.
 Because they are already familiar with a large portion of the lexicon.
 German and Dutch speakers are in the same boat.